 “They always highlighted the importance of getting a good education.
 I’m not saying that going to university is the be-all and end-all and it isn’t for everyone but I want to give myself the best life I possibly can, and for me, I think going to college could be the best way for me to do that.”

 Off the pitch and in the classroom, Amy developed a passion for science, and when she found out that her secondary school only offered biology for the Leaving Certificate, she successfully campaigned to have chemistry introduced into their curriculum.

 Her interest and love for science paid off, as she gained a spot on one of UCC’s toughest courses – Pharmacy.
-She graduated last summer and is currently working for biotechnology company, BioMarin Pharmaceutical, and is now completing a one year masters in Pharmacy in the College of Surgeons.
+She graduated last summer and is currently working for biotechnology company, BioMarin Pharmaceutical.
+As if that wasn’t enough, Amy also recently discovered that she passed her masters in Pharmacy from the Royal College of Surgeons, which she’s been studying for the past year.
 Upon graduating, UCC awarded O’Connor with a special award for balancing commitments with her studies and her sport.
 Though for Amy, her commitments are something that are simply part of life.

 “It’s just something you do.
 Every inter-county player in the country has to do it, so it’s not something I think about.
 It suits me in a way.
 I’m not doing the same thing over and over again.
 The job I have has nothing to do with sport and it’s a great break from it.

 “Living at home definitely helps as well.
 My mam has my dinner on the table when I come home from work every day and my gear is always ready for training, so I’m very lucky.
 I’m never more than half an hour from training either as I live in the city so it’s ideal.